aroyrev/Opsview-Integrations/WHAT_IS_AN_OPSPACK.md

   * CRITICAL
   * UNKNOWN

 For example, if we were to monitor the amount of free disk space on a server, we can define what values will trigger the above statuses.
-The psuedocode for how our plugin would define this is as follows:
+The pseudocode for how our plugin would define this is as follows:

 ```
 if (free_disk >= 10GB):